-OpenPeppol has membership from 39 countries.
-Thirty-one of those countries are in Europe, including Belgium, Austria, Denmark, Iceland, France, Finland, England, Germany, Greece, Italy, Norway, Poland, Spain, Portugal, and the Netherlands.
+OpenPeppol has membership from 37 countries.
+Twenty-nine of those countries are in Europe, including Belgium, Austria, Denmark, Iceland, France, Finland, England, Germany, Greece, Norway, Poland, Portugal, and the Netherlands.
 Outside Europe, we have Canada, Mexico, Singapore, New Zealand, Japan, Australia, and the United States.

 Peppol promotes efficient digitization of procurement documents across business-to-business (B2B), business-to-government (B2G), and government-to-business (G2B) sectors.

 The European Union (EU) developed the Pan European Public Procurement Online (Peppol) to facilitate cross-border commercial transactions between businesses and government entities.
 Later, this purpose extended outside the EU to the United States, Australia, New Zealand, and Canada owing to Peppol’s interoperability.

 However, not every country has adopted Peppol the same way.
 Some countries have mandatory Peppol regulations, while others use access points.

 This article gives insight into how these countries have adopted Peppol.

 By the end of this read, you’ll be clearer about the procurement expectations of OpenPeppol member countries.